Fresh, healthy homemade tortillas are a simple and delicious way to make any Mexican meal even better!

 These couldn’t be any simpler to make.
 It’s just masa harina (cornmeal that has been treated with lime- found in the Hispanic aisle of most grocery stores), water, and salt.
 That’s it!
 Just mix, roll into balls, flatten, and cook.

 If your dough feels too dry, add a little more water, one tablespoon at a time.

 If you want perfectly round tortillas, you’ll need a tortilla press.
 I don’t have one, so I rolled mine out with a rolling pin.
 A lot of them turned out square-ish and lopsided.
 But they still taste delicious!
-These are also pretty healthy.
-Corn meal is considered a whole grain, and these only have 110 calories and 1g fat for 2 tortillas.
 Use them for carnitas, fish tacos, or skillet fajitas.
 Please try making these at least once, I promise you won’t regret it!

 Homemade Corn Tortillas

 - 1 cup masa harina

 - 2/3 cup water